Fast and Efficient Parallel Sampling Using Higher Order Langevin Dynamics: Continuous-time contraction

-To prove this proposition, we follow the approach developed in \cite{monmarche2023almost, arnold2014sharp, arnold2020sharp}.
-Our first objective is to identify a matrix \(S\) that yields the desired contraction.
-For this purpose only, we first introduce a convenient reparametrization of the dynamics.
+To prove the existence, we follow the approach developed in \cite{monmarche2023almost, arnold2014sharp, arnold2020sharp}.
+We first introduce a convenient reparametrization of the dynamics \eqref{eq: high_order_langevin}, which allows us to apply their results directly.
+Write the state as